deepcharles/loadmydata/README.md

 # loadmydata
-Utility functions for loading data sets.
+Utility functions for loading data sets (Python 3.7++)

+The list of available data sets currently includes:

+- the UEA/UCR repository.

+This package relies on requests, tqdm, yarl (for the download), scipy and pandas (data container).

 ## UEA/UCR time series classification repository